NameTakenBonk/SuphisDataStoreModule/docs/Extras/compression.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

 # Compression

 Compression can be very usefull for saving large ammounts of data.
-As memory store service is more limited of what it can store you can use compression ro lower the size of the data.
+As memory store service is more limited of what it can store you can use compression to lower the size of the data.
 Here I will show you a simple compression example.

 ## Setting things up
 For this you need `HTTPService` to json encode the values.